caspii/casparwre.de/_posts/2018-09-21-holacracy-europace-berlin.md

 ---
 layout: post
 title: Why you should work for my employer
+description: Europace is a tech company using Holacracy in Berlin.
 ---

 I want to tell you about my current employer (a Berlin-based company) and why it’s very unusual as well as being an excellent place to work.